Skip to content

 Feeling sore after sitting all day?
 Look into scheduling a worksite ergonomic assessment.

 If you experience back, shoulder, wrist, or neck soreness at the end of your workday, it can likely be attributed to your ergonomic setup.
-Brumfield suggests arranging a worksite ergonomic assessment, in which a health professional visits and surveys your workplace, and offers recommendations based on factors such as chair and desk height.
+Brumfield suggests arranging a worksite ergonomic assessment.
+During which, a health professional visits and surveys your workplace, offerig recommendations based on factors like chair and desk height.
 Small adjustments, like getting a new office chair or switching to a standing desk, can have a major impact on your body and health, he says.
 To schedule an assessment, contact St. Francisville Rehabilitation Services at 225-635-2448.

 Take breaks to stretch and strengthen certain muscle groups.

 Stretching is at the top of Brumfield’s preventative maintenance list, and for good reason.
-If your occupation requires repetitive motion, such as typing or hammering, remember to take frequent breaks and stretch the muscles being used.
+If your occupation requires repetitive motion, like typing or hammering, remember to take frequent breaks and stretch the muscles used.

 For people who are seated the majority of the day, he emphasizes stretching and strengthening the front chest muscles, the muscles behind the neck, the muscles along the spine, and the scapular muscles.
 “These exercises help maintain an upright and erect posture,” he says.
 Those performing manual labor would benefit from stretching and strengthening the hamstrings, calves, and quadriceps in the legs; upper back muscles; and the abdominal and shoulder muscles.